emlun/bittorrent-sync/README.md

 Packaging for pacman
 --------------------

+btsync-autoconfig is [available from the AUR][aur].
+BitTorrent Sync with systemd service definitions is provided by the [`btsync` AUR package][aur-btsync].

-Download all files in the `pacman` directory, the rest will be downloaded automatically.
+You can also easily build the package yourself: Download all files in the `pacman` directory, the rest will be downloaded automatically.
 Place them anywhere, for instance in `~/downloads/btsync-autoconfig`.
 Run [`makepkg`][makepkg] in that directory, then install the built package with `pacman -U btsync-autoconfig-VERSION.tar.xz`.

     $ cd ~/downloads/btsync-autoconfig
     $ makepkg